 - Green circle – you have registered in all classes for that subject.

 For subjects with multiple classes available (e.g. tutorials), you’ll need to select your preferred class.
-If there is no choice to be made you will automatically be registered into the class.
+If there is only one option, you will automatically be registered into the class.

 Use the Register or Change option to manually register into classes.